 The Foundation does not provide critiques of unsuccessful applications.

 A Traditional grant inquiry must be submitted before moving to a full application.
-Inquiries are accepted on a rolling basis.
 The Traditional grant inquiry will be reviewed and if the submitted inquiry falls within the Traditional grant guidelines, a second stage application will be made available via the application software.
-The second stage application must be completed and submitted for review by the board of directors.
-Completing a second stage Traditional application is not an indication of approval for a grant.
+The second stage application must be submitted for review by the board of directors.
+Completing a second stage Traditional application does not guarantee grant approval.